The Problem With Unsubstantiated Information and Plausible Deniability

-Even an astute researcher who has read a leaked document like “the Unsubstantiated Dossier” or “the Podesta Emails” is confused and likely to be uncertain about what to do with the information.
+Even an astute researcher who has read a leaked document like “the Unsubstantiated Dossier” (the “unsubstantiated leak” about trump and the hookers) or “the Podesta Emails” (the ones that resulted in “#pizzagate”) is liable to be confused and uncertain about what to do with the information or what to think about it.

-The difficulty of checking facts, especially when they are presented as being true, is one of the problems with a liberal nation.
+Here we should note that the difficulty of checking talking points (what we call on our site “factoids”), especially when they are presented as being true, is one of the problems with a liberal nation.
 People are free to do their own research, read their choice of publications, and speak freely and openly, yet nobody has the time to check every scrap of information they come across.
+Thus, a good strategy for taking down a liberal democracy is one of sowing confusion and division, overloading the populous with factoids, and thereby creating an overwhelming stage in which news of real corruption and fake news carries the same boring weight.

 At a quick glance one might think the answer could be found in authority (perhaps through censorship and the state), but of course, this is not the case anymore in 1776 than in 2017, (in fact, the case is the opposite).